PennyLaneAI/pennylane-qiskit/doc/devices/aer.rst

 ~~~~~~~~~~~~

 One great feature of the ``'qiskit.aer'`` device is the ability to simulate noise.
 There are different noise models,
-which you can instantiate and apply to the device as follows
+which you can instantiate and apply to the device as follows:
-(adapting `this <https://qiskit.org/documentation/apidoc/aer_noise.html>`_ qiskit tutorial):

 .. code-block:: python